pallets/itsdangerous/docs/index.rst

 The Salt
 --------

 All classes also accept a salt argument.
-The name might me misleading because usually if you think of salts in cryptography you would expect the salt to be something that is stored alongside the resulting signed string as a way to prevent rainbow table lookups.
+The name might be misleading because usually if you think of salts in cryptography you would expect the salt to be something that is stored alongside the resulting signed string as a way to prevent rainbow table lookups.
 Such salts are usually public.